open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

    * - Stakeholder Reference Group
      - Open TYNDP Innovation Roadmap
+   * - Synthetic Fuels
-   * - Synthetic Fuels: Incorporating methanol for the maritime sector to align with decarbonization goals and identify infrastructure needs.
+           - Incorporating methanol for the maritime sector to align with decarbonization goals and identify infrastructure needs.
      - PyPSA-Eur introduced methanol-based technologies (e.g., biomass-to-methanol) in its 2024.09 release.
 Open-TYNDP defaults maritime demand to methanol.
+   * - Climatic Variability
-   * - Climatic Variability: Suggesting models run with three different climatic years to assess impact on energy security.
+           - Suggesting models run with three different climatic years to assess impact on energy security.
      - PyPSA-Eur is designed for this; it integrates with atlite to process multi-year datasets and supports spanning these in a single model.
    * - Industrial applications
-     -
+           - Verify technical and commercial viability of converting industrial gas offtakes to H2 or other carriers before grid expansion
+     - Open TYNDP uses a script to interpolate industry sector transition pathways, gradually switching processes from status quo to best-in-class energy consumption per ton of material output
    * - Sector-specific modelling
-     -
+           - Discuss the Z1 Z2 concept to streamline management across gas, electricity, and hydrogen vectors
+     - Open-TYNDP has already introduced the TYNDP H2 topology, which specifically includes the H2 Z1 and Z2 setup, production, and storage technologies
    * - EV modelling techniques
-     -
+           - refine assumptions on EV charging behavior and their impact on potential grid bottlenecks
+     - PyPSA-Eur now limits Vehicle-to-Grid (V2G) dispatch capacity based on the fraction of vehicles participating in demand-side management.
+It also refines temperature-dependent correction factors for EV energy demand.
    * - District heating
-     -
+           - Create a dedicated tool distinct from the ETM to simulate production from biomass, geothermal, and other sources
+     - PyPSA-Eur already features a highly detailed district heating module.
+Recent additions include geothermal district heating, aquifer thermal energy storage (ATES), and booster heat pumps for supplemental heating
    * - Liquified hydrogen
-     -
+           - Explore LH2 import methods to understand logistical, storage, and cost constraints
+     - PyPSA-Eur implements a "H2 liquid" bus at each location to specifically handle hydrogen liquefaction costs for shipping demand
    * - H2 Import Quotas
-     -
+           - Align hydrogen import quotas with RepowerEU targets to avoid overestimating domestic production
    * - Electric heat pumps
-     -
+           - Move heat pump modeling to PLEXOS to better capture thermal inertia and load management
+     - PyPSA-Eur manages this via an energy-to-power ratio constraint for thermal storage, linking storage capacity to charger capacity to simulate load shifting
    * - Optimisation Across Energy Vectors
            - Expanding PLEXOS to integrate electricity, gas, and hydrogen systems holistically.
-     - While the roadmap lists this as a goal, PyPSA-Eur and Open-TYNDP use the Linopy backend to optimize these vectors simultaneously by default.
+     - PyPSA-Eur and Open-TYNDP optimize these vectors simultaneously by default.
    * - Transmission System Losses
            - Reassessing losses to reflect actual power flow dynamics more accurately.
      - PyPSA-Eur allows for piecewise linear approximation of transmission losses and provides the option to disable efficiency losses for specific carriers.